catherine-o-brien/multimodalhugs-examples/README.md

 ## Run experiments

 The one change you definitely need to make is edit the variable `base` at the top of a run script such as `scripts/running/run_basic.sh`.
+It is also a good idea to use `dry_run="true"` the first time you are running code, which creates all files, executes all the code but uses only a fraction of the training data, trains for very few steps only, etc - as a general sanity check.

 Then to train a basic model:

     ./scripts/running/run_basic.sh